Studies in English

 Marija Matić, MD, PhD; full professor

-Sonja Misirlić Denčić, MD, PhD; associate professor
+Sonja Misirlić Denčić, MD, PhD; full professor

 Željka Stanojević, MD, PhD; associate professor